WingsUpete/GA-for-mTSP/README.md

 the objective of mTSP is to provide a set of routes for `m` salesmen with a minimum total cost.

-Additional constraints are as follow:
+Additional constraints are as follows:

--   All of the routes must start and end at the same depot.
+-   All routes must start and end at the same depot.
 -   **Each city must be visited exactly once by only one salesman**.

 <br>